bitnose/learning-blog/content/posts/post-7.md

     root$ sudo ufw enable
     root$ sudo ufw status

 **New user and disabling sudo**

-The firewall is set up successfully.
+The firewall was set up .
 I created a new user with the following commands:

     root$ sudo adduser anniina
     root$ sudo adduser anniina sudo
     root$ sudo adduser anniina adm
     root$ sudo adduser anniina admin

-After the last command, it prompted "The group `admin' does not exist."
-I checked the manual about adduser but didn't find a command to list all the groups.
+After the last command, it prompted "The group 'admin' does not exist."
+I checked the manual about adduser: didn't find a command to list all the groups.
 I tried to find if the group named "admin" exists and got no hits.

     root$ less /etc/group
     root$ less /etc/group|grep admin